Target Tracking via LiDAR-RADAR Sensor Fusion for Autonomous Racing: METHODOLOGY

 In order to operate online, we implemented the algorithm as a fixed-rate ROS2 node with a \textit{Measurement Buffer} $B_M$.
-The main algorithm iterates at a fixed frequency of 33 Hz, higher than the frequency of both sensors.
+The main algorithm iterates at a fixed frequency of 33 Hz, higher than the scan frequency of both sensors.
 Incoming measurements between Target Tracking iterations are accumulated in $B_M$, which is implemented as an Ordered Map with the measurement timestamp $t_{meas}$ as the map key.

-At each algorithm iteration, we perform a full \textit{Multi Target Tracking Update Cycle}, composed of \textit{EKF Prediction, Data Association, Track State Management} and \textit{EKF Correction}, for every measurement in $B_M$, independently of its kind (LiDAR or RADAR), as from Figure \ref{fig:architecture}.
+At each algorithm iteration, we perform a full \textit{MTT Update Cycle}, composed of \textit{EKF Prediction, Data Association, Track State Management} and \textit{EKF Correction}, for every set of measurements in $B_M$, as shown in Figure \ref{fig:architecture}.
 Every measurement is removed from the buffer after its processing, and the next measurement is processed.
 The iteration ends when the buffer is empty.
-If the buffer was already empty at the beginning of the iteration, we still perform the Target Tracking cycle, even if only \textit{EKF Prediction} actually takes place, as the other stages aren't defined without new measurements.
+If the buffer was already empty at the beginning of the iteration, we still perform the Target Tracking cycle, even if only \textit{EKF Prediction} actually takes place, as the other stages aren't defined in the absence of new measurements.

 After processing a measurement, the MTT timestamp $t_{MTT}$ is updated to the timestamp of the most recent processed measurement, $t_{meas}^{old}$.
 If no measurement has been processed in the current iteration, $t_{MTT}$ is incremented by the time elapsed since the last iteration.
 The time step $T$ used for the EKF model discretization is computed as $T=t_{meas}-t_{MTT}^{old}$, with $t_{MTT}^{old}$ denoting the value of $t_{MTT}$ before processing the current measurement.
-To compensate for the sensor delay, the output of the MTT algorithm is always subject to a last EKF prediction by a time step equal to $T_{out}=t_{curr}-t_{MTT}$ with $t_{curr}$ being the current time.
+To compensate for the sensor delay, the output of the MTT algorithm is always subject to a final EKF prediction by a time step equal to $T_{out}=t_{curr}-t_{MTT}$ with $t_{curr}$ being the current time.
 The EKF state is not changed during this last prediction.